 A number of years ago after a Year 12 presentation at a girls’ school I was approached by a young woman (let’s call her Faith) who wanted to talk to me about concerns she had about her alcohol use.
-I made it clear to her about my ‘duty of care’ and that if what she told me led me to believe she was ‘at risk’, I would have to report it to the school.
-It was obvious that something in the talk had struck a nerve and she needed to speak to someone and damn the consequences.
-Faith was 16 and for the past two years she had been drinking at least one bottle of vodka every Saturday evening, either at a party with friends or, on rare occasions, by herself.
+I made it clear to her about my ‘duty of care’ and that if what she told me led me to believe she was ‘at risk’ I would have to report it to the school.
+It was obvious she needed to speak to someone and damn the consequences.
+Faith was 16 and for the past two years she’d been drinking at least one bottle of vodka every Saturday evening, either at a party with friends or, on rare occasions, by herself.
 She had no desire to drink alcohol at any other time, just that one night each week, but when she did drink her intention was to get ‘smashed’.
-From what I could gather, she had chosen this time to discuss her concerns because she was starting to find that it took far more alcohol to get her to the point she was after.
+From what I could gather, she’d chosen this time to discuss her concerns because she was starting to find it was taking far more alcohol to get her to the point she was after.
 When I asked her why she was drinking in this way, her answer was so sad and went something like this:

 “My parents pay so much money to send me to this school.
 I know they sacrifice so much and I want to do well, not only for myself but for them.
 I work really hard all week and with my final exams coming up and all my other commitments there is so much pressure.
 Saturday night is the one time of the week when I don’t have to think about all of that stuff and drinking helps me forget, just for a few hours, all the other things that are going on in my life.
 When I started drinking in Year 9, I’d have a couple of drinks to fit in with the other girls, but now I have to drink so much more to get the effect I want.
 I get wasted so that I don’t have to think about anything.”